FilippoCavalieri/real-time-coin-acceptor/README.md

 source ~/.bashrc
 ```

-### 2. build microROS agent (first time only)
+### 2. build Micro-ROS agent (first time only)
-Micro-ROS follows the client-server architecture, so you need to start the Micro-ROS Agent.
+Micro-ROS uses a client-server architecture, so you must start the Micro-ROS Agent before.

 ```bash
 # Create a workspace and download the micro-ROS tools